This post may contain affiliate links. Please read our disclosure policy.

-Get ready to tip your hat to this fully loaded Cowboy Queso.
+Get ready to tip your hat to this fully loaded cowboy queso.
 A generous mix of creamy cheesy deliciousness and pops of fresh flavor, this queso eats like a meal.
 It’s so much more than melted cheese.
 But the melty cheese part is pretty great too.
 Make some, you deserve it!
 Even if you haven’t been in the saddle all day.

 Do It For The Duke!!
 This is queso worthy of serving everyone’s favorite cowboy, John Wayne.
 So whether it’s for your next movie night, the next big game, or to kick off your next Taco Tuesday, this dip takes every event to the next level.